ibm-cloud-docs/power-iaas/compliances.md

 The International Organization for Standardization (ISO) is an independent, non-governmental organization with a membership of 164 national standards bodies.
 ISO develops international standards that are voluntary, consensus-based and market relevant.
 The goal is to ensure that products and services are safe, reliable and of good quality.

 The {{site.data.keyword.powerSys_notm}} provides services that are delivered from global data centres that are a component of the IBM Cloud™ IaaS ISO certification.
 The ISO certification covers a family of 4 standards as follows:
 - ISO/IEC 27001:2013
 - ISO/IEC 27017:2015
 - ISO/IEC 27018:2019
 - ISO/IEC 27701:2019

-For more information, see [ISO 27017 - IBM Cloud® infrastructure certificate](https://www.ibm.com/downloads/cas/EEO0NVLK){: external} and [Products in scope of the IBM services information security management system (ISMS).](https://www.ibm.com/downloads/cas/OELMNOND){: external}.
+For more information, see [ISO 27017 - IBM Cloud infrastructure certificate](https://www.ibm.com/downloads/cas/GLL9ZBZX){: external} and [Products in scope of the IBM services information security management system (ISMS).](https://www.ibm.com/downloads/cas/OELMNOND){: external}.

 ## PCI-DSS
 {: #pci-dss-compliance}

 To ensure consistent standards for merchants, the Payment Card Industry Security Standards Council established the Payment Card Industry (PCI) data security standards.
 These standards incorporate best practices to protect cardholder data, and they often require validation from a third-party Qualified Service Assessor (QSA).
 IBM is a Level 1 Service Provider for PCI DSS.